luizoux/luizoux/README.md

 🦾 women's rights activist and anti-fascist.

-👩🏻‍💻 currently learning javascript, react and machine learning.
+👩🏻‍💻 currently learning react, node.js and machine learning.

 💬 you can talk to me if you need help.